Pavel-Hrdina/FandF/README.md

     - [ ] Finish the initial documentation
     - [ ] Make a rought plan

-2. Create a contributions template
+2. [ ] Create a contributions template
     - [ ] Create contributions guideline

-3. Prepare CI pipeline
+3. [ ] Prepare CI pipeline
     - [ ] Use github actions
     - [ ] Pipeline:

+4. [ ] Create a branching strategy

-4. Start work on version 0.0.1 after documentation is finished
+5. Start work on version 0.0.1 after documentation is finished
     - [ ] Create a changelog

-4. [ ] Start the project clean
+6. [ ] Start the project clean
     - [ ] Create the 1st tests
     - [ ] Start with utilities and then create the cli ui